-To address increased estimation uncertainty, we evaluated the adequacy of credit risk parameters and models taking into consideration possible distortions of currently observed data due to government allowances.
+The Company applies impairment models to calculate collective credit loss allowances.
 These models quantify the probability of default, exposure at default and the loss given default as the primary parameters in the estimation of the recoverable amount, taking into account forward looking information - in line with the requirements of IFRS 9 Financial instruments.